markusrenoldner/science-notes/Consistency finite differences vs finite elements.md

 ## Answer
 I think this question may lead to a lot of confusion, as there are different notions of consistency for FDM and FEM.
 For instance when one thinks of FEM consistency, it is often Galerkin orthogonality (see [[Finite Element Method (FEM)]]).
 What do you mean by FEM analysis on a FDM?

-## Answer to the answer
-Yes, I realized the question is probably not very good after thinking for a while about it.
+The question is probably not very good.
 After all in FDM we do not define basis functions, and thus consistency in terms of orthogonality is probably a stretch there.
-Nevertheless I am interested if there are any references discussing this in more details and comparing FEM, FDM, and potentially FVM.

 ## Source